 The course, Educational Foundations of Teaching Practice is a study of historical and current educational philosophy, theory, and practice regarding the development of the teaching profession.
 In addition to the historical context, current aspects of teaching and the role of the teacher in effective classroom instruction and management will be explored and examined, with practical information that will assist those individuals who desire to pursue careers in classroom teaching.
 Lecture, problem-solving/case study, video review, and discussion formats will be utilized.
 SPECIAL NOTE: This course will NOT qualify under Professional education requirements for a traditional teacher education program.

-ED 2173 Developmental Psychology Across the Lifespan (3 credit hours) See PSY 2173 student engagement, and building positive teacher-student relationships.
-SPECIAL NOTE: This course will NOT qualify under Professional Education requirements for a traditional teacher education program.
+ED 2173 Developmental Psychology Across the Lifespan (3 credit hours)

+See PSY 2173

 ED 3133 Classroom Management: Creating a Positive Learning Environment (3 credit hours)